spyre-project/spyre/README.md

 Using _Spyre_ is easy:

 1. Add YARA signatures.
-Per default, YARA rules for file scans are read from `filescan.yar`.
+Per default, YARA rules for file scans are read from `filescan.yar`, `procscan.yar` for file scans, process memory scans, respectively.
 The following options exist for providing rules files to _Spyre_ (and will be tried in this order):
     1. Add the rule files to ZIP file and append that file to the binary.
     2. Add the rule files to a ZIP file name `$PROGRAM.zip`: If the